glebpro/Grid-Buddies/readme.txt

 	* Stamping
 		Stamping allows for you to create a widget area on the grid with a fixed position.
 Grid Boxes around stamped widget areas will automatically position themselves around them.
 		Content can be added into these widget areas through the Wordpress 'widgets' menu.
-5. The Shortcode for the Grid Buddy can be found on the top of an induvidual settings page or as the right column in the Grid Buddies table.
+5. The Shortcode for the Grid Buddy can be found on the top of an induvidual settings page or as the right column in the Grid Buddy table.
 To place the shortcode on:
 	* Pages / Posts:
 		Add the shortcode `[grid-buddy id=#]` to where you want the grid arrangement shown on your post/page.
 	* Themes: